Cloudflare Docs

 For the remainder of this tutorial you will complete each task, iterating on your application, and then publish it to your own domain.

 To get started with KV, set up a namespace.
-All of your cached data will be stored inside that namespace and, with configuration, you can access that namespace inside the script with a predefined variable.
-Use Wrangler to create a new namespace and get the associated namespace ID by running the following command in your terminal:
+All of your cached data will be stored inside that namespace and, with configuration, you can access that namespace inside the Worker with a predefined variable.
+Use Wrangler to create a new namespace called TODOS with the kv:namespace create command and get the associated namespace ID by running the following command in your terminal:

 Create a new KV namespace